vladysllav/wellplan-fe/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### Running ESLint

+To run ESLint and check your code for errors or style issues, use the following command:

+### `npm run lint`

+ESLint will analyze your JavaScript and TypeScript files and report any problems or inconsistencies.
+You can find the ESLint configuration in the .eslintrc.js file.

+### Running Prettier

+To format your code using Prettier, use the following command:

+### `npm run format`

+Prettier will automatically format your code according to the rules specified in the .prettierrc configuration file.

+### Modifying ESLint and Prettier Configuration
+If you want to change the ESLint or Prettier configuration, you can do so by editing the respective configuration files:

+- ESLint Configuration: .eslintrc.js
+- Prettier Configuration: .prettierrc

+Make your desired changes to these files, save them, and then run the relevant ESLint or Prettier command to apply the updated configuration.

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**